FAMILIAR-project/HackOurLanguages-SIF/README.md

 ## Key notions

-Principle of Separation of Concerns, Liskov's Substitution Principle, Theory and Practice of Hacking your own Languages, Large Scale Variability:
+Principle of Separation of Concerns, Liskov's Substitution Principle, Theory and Practice of Hacking your own Languages, Large Scale Variability

 Why is it crucial?
 Because complex software intensive systems : avionics, smart-* (cities,building,grid,farming) and software are eating the world